Accessbility Guides

 Tip: Lists and bullet points are great for organizing related information, making it scannable and easier to follow.

 Correctly ordered headings (e.g., H2 for sections, H3 for subsections, and so on) are essential for both visual organization and accessibility.
-On the Mason WordPress and SiteMasonry platforms, page titles are automatically formatted as H1.
+Page titles are automatically formatted as H1 on both the SiteMasonry CMS and Mason WordPress platforms.
 When formatting page content, use H2 for main sections and H3 or H4 for subsections.
 This allows assistive technologies, like screen readers, to interpret the structure of the page properly and provide users with a smooth navigation experience.

 Tip: ‘Nest’ headings in an ordered sequence (H2 for main sections, H3 for subsections) to improve the accessibility and usability of your content.